 At the present time there are no regulations concerning the provision of improved protection for pedestrians and other vulnerable road users in the Compendium of Candidates.

 The following is a summary of work proceeding in this area:

-- -The Japanese government has proposed a new regulation on pedestrian protection.
+- The Japanese Government has proposed a new regulation on pedestrian protection.
 The regulation will address the issues of providing protection for the child and adult heads.
-It will apply to passenger cars and small trucks with application from 2005 for new vehicle types and from 2010 for existing vehicle types. (certain other vehicles have a timetable which is later by two years) The regulation will require compliance with test requirements using representative head impactors. - -The EU has proposed a similar Directive but which also covers requirements for leg injuries to be addressed.
+It will apply to passenger cars and small trucks with application from 2005 for new vehicle types and from 2010 for existing vehicle types (certain other vehicles have a timetable which is later by two years).
+The regulation will require compliance with test requirements using representative head impactors. - The EU has recently adopted a similar Directive but which also covers requirements for leg injuries to be addressed.
 The proposal and its requirements will be incorporated into Community legislation under the EC whole vehicle type approval system set up by Directive 70/156/EEC, as amended.
-It will apply to passenger cars and small vans with application dates in two phases starting in 2005 and 2010. - -The Canadian bumper regulation is one of the most stringent in the world and needs to be investigated as to the effect of bumper designs on pedestrian safety. - -The US terminated development of a pedestrian head impact requirement in the early 1990's.
-Since then, US efforts have mainly focused on research in support of the IHRA pedestrian safety working group.
+It will apply to passenger cars, suvs, light trucks and other light commercial vehicles with application dates in two phases starting in 2005 and 2010. - The Canadian bumper regulation is one of the most stringent in the world and needs to be investigated as to the effect of bumper designs on pedestrian safety. - The US terminated development of a pedestrian head impact requirement in the early 1990's.
+Since then, US efforts have mainly focused on research in support of The International Harmonized Research Activities (IHRA) pedestrian safety working group. - IHRA has developed test procedures for head protection and is considering, as a new step, leg protection requirements.